-What the Personal Needs Allowance Is
+What the Pennsylvania Personal Needs Allowance Is

-• A resident in a Medicaid-certified nursing facility owes a "patient-pay" amount each month, substantially all of their income, less specified deductions
+• A resident in a Medicaid-certified nursing facility owes a "patient-pay" amount each month: substantially all of their income, less specified deductions.

 What the PNA Can Be Spent On

 The PNA is the resident's money.
-Residents may spend it on any legal personal need that the facility does not provide and that Medicaid does not cover.
-Common spending categories:
+Residents may spend it on any legal personal need the facility does not provide and Medicaid does not cover.
+Common categories:

 Personal care and grooming: